Skip to main content

 • Only available when the agent is deployed to more than one region.

-Confirm settings, deploy, and verify before submitting the listing.
+Confirm settings, register, and verify before submitting the listing.

 Review screen